Jump right in:

 Some topics that will come up again and again in the future are covered here, such as how Mario was designed and the story of how he came to join Nintendo and start making games.
 Comparing movies and games is already underway.

-Mr. Miyamoto already has a big reputation and has apparently been called a genius at this point.
+Mr. Miyamoto already has a big reputation in Japan and has apparently been called a genius at this point.

 1990-1994